 Checked exceptions: These exceptions must be handled by programmer otherwise the program would throw a compilation error.

 Unchecked exceptions: It is up to the programmer to write the code in such a way to avoid unchecked exceptions.
 You would not get a compilation error if you do not handle these exceptions.
 These exceptions occur at runtime.

 Error: Mostly a system issue.
-It always occur at run time and must be resolved in order to proceed further.
+It always occurs at run time and must be resolved in order to proceed further.

 Exception: Mostly an input data issue or wrong logic in code.
-Can occur at compile time or run time.25.
-What is a Java Bean ?_text]Answer:
+Can occur at compile time or run time.

-There are following two ways of creating a thread:
+There are the following two ways of creating a thread:

-1) The preemptive scheduling is prioritized.
-The highest priority process should always be the process that is currently utilized.
+1) Preemptive scheduling is prioritized.
+The highest priority process should always be a process that is currently utilized.

 2) Time slicing means task executes for a defined slice/ period of time and then enter in the pool of ready state.
-The scheduler then determines which task execute next based on priority or other factor.28.
-What is Starvation ?_text]Answer:
+The scheduler then determines which task execute next based on priority or another factor.

 To convert bytes to String, you would use Strong constructor which accepts byte.

-However, you should be mindful of the right character encoding otherwise the platform’s default character encoding will be used, which may not necessarily be the same.32.
-Is it possible to cast an int value into a byte variable?
-What would happen if the value of int is larger than byte ?_text]Answer:
+However, you should be mindful of the right character encoding otherwise the platform’s default character encoding will be used, which may not necessarily be the same.

 Some of the important Spring Framework modules are: